catie-aq/zephyr_microcrystal-rv8803/samples/README.md

 * It sets the RTC time to the `Wed Dec 31 2025 23:59:55 GMT+0000`
 * It sets an alarm to send an interrupt each time the RTC time reaches the minute `01`.
-* It get the RTC time and print it each second.
+* It gets the RTC time and prints it each second.

 > NOTE: Alarms can not trigger more than every minute.